Disclaimer: This is Untrue.

 2.1.4.2.2 Gautama’s Outward Appearance

-As mentioned above, Siddhartha Gautama was born in Lumbini, ancient northeastern India likely in 563 BCE or 480 BCE.
+As mentioned above, Siddhartha Gautama was born in Lumbini, in ancient northeastern India, likely around 563 BCE or 480 BCE.

 He was purportedly the son of a leader of the Shakya clan.

-The Shakya clan was a small dependent clan subject to the large country Kosala.
-Kosala located on the west of Shakya.
-The other large country Magadha located on the south of Shakya.
+The Shakya clan was a small, dependent clan subject to the large country of Kosala, which was located to the west of Shakya.
+The other large country, Magadha, was located to the south of Shakya.

 *Attribution: http://en.wikipedia.org/wiki/File:Mahajanapadas_(c._500_BCE).png

-The ethnic identity of Shakya and Gautama is controversial.
-Typically, Gautama's skin color is controversial.
+The ethnic identity of the Shakya and Gautama is controversial.
+Typically, Gautama’s skin color is also debated.

-In relation to that, Indian ethnic groups are complicated and controversial.
-Some pieces of knowledge regarding Indian populations are as follows.
+In relation to that, Indian ethnic groups are complex and controversial.
+Some information regarding Indian populations is as follows:

 The skin colors of southern or southeastern Indian populations are generally dark.
-In contrast, the skin colors of north or northwestern Indian populations are generally light.
+In contrast, the skin colors of northern or northwestern Indian populations are generally light.

-The major Indian languages including major ancient Indian languages are generally similar to European languages, Indo-European family language.
+The major Indian languages, including major ancient Indian languages, are generally similar to European languages and belong to the Indo-European language family.

-Aside from that, earlier than 1500 BCE, Brahmanizm (later Hinduism) was established in India along with the social class system Varna or Caste.
-"Varna" means outward appearance such as color.
-Brahmanizm (and Hinduism) defines four Varnas (classes).
+Aside from that, earlier than 1500 BCE, Brahmanism (later Hinduism) was established in India along with the social class system called Varna or Caste.
+"Varna" means outward appearance, such as color.
+Brahmanism (and Hinduism) defines four Varnas (classes):

 (3) Vaishyas: cattle herders, agriculturists, businessmen, artisans, and merchants.

-(4) Shudras: labourers and service providers like slaves.
+(4) Shudras: laborers and service providers, like slaves.

-The Varnas quite related to the skin color.
-Higher varnas mostly consists of light skin.
-Lower varnas mostly consists of dark skin.
-Mixture between different varnas was strictly forbidden in an early period, but mixture somewhat occurred in Buddha's era.
+The Varnas were closely related to skin color.
+The higher Varnas mostly consisted of people with light skin, while the lower Varnas mostly consisted of people with dark skin.
+Mixture between different Varnas was strictly forbidden in the early period, but some intermixing occurred during Buddha’s era.

-Then the popular version presented is "Indo-Aryan Migration Theory."
-According to the Indo-Aryan Migration Theory, the early peoples were generally called Dravidian.
-Dravidian mostly had dark skin and came from Africa earlier than 1800 BCE, while other minor ethnic groups such as mongoloid might have been included.
-(Dravidian might have been responsible for the Indus Valley Civilization in northwest India during 2600 - 1900 BCE.)
-Subsequently, peoples called Indo-Aryan came from the northwest like around 1700 BCE.
-Indo-Aryan were a kind of European population.
-Indo-Aryan generally had light skin and spoke European language.
-Indo-Aryan conquered India mostly from the northwest like Gandhara and Dravidian were rather subdued or enslaved.
-Indo-Aryan introduced European languages, Brahmanism and the social class system Varna to govern conveniently.
+Then, the widely accepted version is the "Indo-Aryan Migration Theory."
+According to this theory, the early peoples were generally called Dravidians.
+The Dravidians mostly had dark skin and came from Africa earlier than 1800 BCE, while other minor ethnic groups, such as Mongoloids, might have been included.
+(The Dravidians might have been responsible for the Indus Valley Civilization in northwest India during 2600–1900 BCE.)
+Subsequently, peoples called Indo-Aryans came from the northwest around 1700 BCE.
+The Indo-Aryans were a kind of European population.
+They generally had light skin and spoke a European language.
+The Indo-Aryans conquered India mostly from the northwest, such as Gandhara, and the Dravidians were rather subdued or enslaved.
+The Indo-Aryans introduced European languages, Brahmanism, and the social class system Varna to govern conveniently.

-Regarding the Shakya clan and Gautama's skin color, the common theory claims that the skin color should be light, since Gautama and his family should be rulers and Kshatriyas.
-In addition, it claims that Gautama should be Indo-Aryan similar to European people.
+Regarding the Shakya clan and Gautama's skin color, the common theory claims that his skin color should have been light, since Gautama and his family were rulers and Kshatriyas.
+In addition, it claims that Gautama should have been Indo-Aryan, similar to European people.

-However, since mixture between different varnas could have occurred in Buddha's era, Gautama might not be Indo-aryan.
-For example, a story tells that varna couldn't be distinguished from a viewpoint of appearance.
-The story tells that Kosala requested the Shakya clan to send a princess.
-However, the Shakya clan send a daughter of a slave instead deceiving Kosala with distrust.
-The daughter of the slave became the queen of Kosala and gave birth to later Kosala's king Vidadubha.
-Subsequently, Vidadubha learned that the Shakya clan deceived Kosala and massacred the Shakya clan.
-It means that varna or social class of the Shakya clan couldn't be distinguished from a view point of physical appearance.
+However, since intermixing between different Varnas could have occurred during Buddha's era, Gautama might not have been Indo-Aryan.
+For example, a story tells that Varna couldn't be distinguished from physical appearance.
+The story describes how Kosala requested the Shakya clan to send a princess.
+However, the Shakya clan sent a daughter of a slave instead, deceiving Kosala out of distrust.
+The daughter of the slave became the queen of Kosala and gave birth to Vidudabha, who later became the king of Kosala.
+Subsequently, Vidudabha learned that the Shakya clan had deceived Kosala and massacred the Shakya clan.
+This means that Varna or social class of the Shakya clan couldn't be distinguished from physical appearance.

 "I was sitting to the right of the Eloha whom l had met two years earlier, and to the left of the two other Elohim.
 Facing me sat a young bearded man, very handsome and very slim.
 He wore a mysterious smile and an expression filled with fraternal feeling.
 To his right was a man with a noble face sporting a black beard that was very thick and very long.
 To his left was a more corpulent man with an Asian face, He had a shaven head."